-The Audit Committee and the Board of Directors have selected BDO as independent auditors to audit the financial statements of the Company for the fiscal year ending June 30, 2005.
+The Audit Committee and the Board of Directors have selected BDO as independent auditors to audit the financial statements of the Company for the fiscal year ending June 30, 2006.
 The Board of Directors is submitting the appointment of BDO to the stockholders for ratification as a matter of good corporate practice.
-The affirmative vote of the holders of a majority of shares represented and voting at the meeting will be required to ratify the appointment of BDO.